-Introducing new koi or goldfish to your pond is an exciting event, however there are a few simple things you should do to ensure that your new fish will settle in to the pond.
+Introducing new koi or goldfish to your pond is always an exciting event, however there are a few simple, but important things you should do to ensure that your new fish will settle in to the pond.

 When buying koi or goldfish at a retailer, look at the overall health of all the fish in the tank or tub that the fish are in.
 It is easy to overlook the condition of the other fish in the tub that you are not interested in, but you should look for open sores or ulcers, clamped fins, grey film on the skin etc. If you see any signs of disease on the other fish, seriously consider not buying any fish because it could be the start of a disease outbreak in the tub.
 Occasionally, you may see one fish that does not appear to be healthy in a tank full of strong, healthy, vigorous fish.
 In this case, it is likely that it is just the one fish that is weak from shipping, not eating properly or some other non infectious problem.
 In this situation, it is likely safe to buy your fish, but make sure to quarantine it, before adding it to your pond.